jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 The first column is a listing of the permissions for a file.
 Notice that there are actually 3 groupings of the letters __rwx__ combined into one long string like this:  ```rw-r--r--```.
 In addition to inducidualy permissions there are three categories of permission.
 These three categories are __owner__, __group__, __other__  Each of these groups has its own read, write, and execute permissions.

 Every file includes an owner and a group.
 If you notice the next two columns in the output of ```ls -l``` you will see them listed.
-The group name and owner name can be the same, we will talk more about that in Chapter X. Permissions can be read in a short hand numeric fashion as well.
+The group name and owner name can be the same, we will talk more about that in Chapter 9.
+Permissions can be read in a short hand numeric fashion as well.
 The read value is worth 4, the write value is worth 2, the execute value is worth 1  so a permission of ```rw-r--r--``` can be read as 644.
 The permissions for rwxrwxrwx is 777.
-Numberic value for this is ```rw-------``` is 600.
+Numeric value for this is ```rw-------``` is 600.

 There is one character either a "-" or a "d" generally proceeding the file permissions, and this tells "d" for directory and "-" for a file.
 There are additional file type characters that I will list here, only the first three we will be dealing with directly in this book [^60].